Popular support for militants complicates Pakistan crackdown

 On Tuesday, in a gesture aimed at mending relations on the subcontinent, Pakistan announced it had arrested 44 suspected members of several militant organizations, including Jaish-e-Mohammed.
 Among those arrested was Mufti Abdul Rauf, the brother of Masood Azhar, the founder of the organization.
 Azhar's whereabouts are unknown.

-Rauf was also among those named by India in a dossier it gave to Pakistan after Khan promised to investigate suspected links between Pakistani-based militants and the February bombing.
+Rauf was also among those named by India in a dossier it gave to Pakistan after Khan promised to investigate suspected links between Pakistani-based militants and the February bombing in Kashmir.

 On Wednesday, more schools, hospitals and charities run by banned groups were taken over by the government.
 Padlocks were put on some facilities.

-In a tweet Wednesday, Interior Minister Shahryar Afridi promised his government would implement a widely cheered 2015 National Action Plan that calls for zero tolerance of militant groups.
-Pakistan's previous government devised the 20-point plan to combat terrorism and extremism in Pakistan, only to ignore it.
+In a tweet Wednesday, Pakistani Interior Minister Shahryar Afridi promised his government would implement a widely cheered 2015 National Action Plan that calls for zero tolerance of militant groups.
+The previous government devised the 20-point plan to combat terrorism and extremism in Pakistan, only to ignore it.

 Still the move by Khan's government is fraught with dangers in a country where militant groups provide social services to poor residents ignored by the government.
 The 2016 Crisis Group report called south Punjab "the poorest region of the country's richest and most populous province."